 Wood-fired stoves are universal.
 They use wood of any quality and quantity.
 In order to make a fire, usually pre-prepared and dried fuel is used.
 Later in the process of burning, local resources such as dried wood and brushwood are used.

-Such stoves are also used as cooking stoves.
+Such tent stoves are also used as cooking stoves.
 You can heat canned food and make tea on them.
 Heat output of such a device is quite high, because it is made of thin sheet metal which quickly heats up and actively gives off heat.

-However, this type of stoves for tents also has some disadvantages.
+However, this type of wood burning stoves for tents also has some disadvantages.
 First of all, it is a large size of the furnace itself, pipes, and for normal operation they need at least 2.5 meters.
 In addition to pipes, the set should also include such a device as a spark arrester.

 But the biggest disadvantage of this type of heater is their safety.
 First of all, it is recommended to pay attention to models with a wide and stable basis.
-Stove should also have additional protective screens that shield from burning.
+Tent stove should also have additional protective screens that shield from burning.
 A flue pipe must have airtight connections to prevent smoke and gases from entering the tent.
 However, the greatest danger is not the heat but carbon monoxide.
 So, wood stoves do not guarantee a carefree stay and demand lots of attention about tent wood stove safety.

 Careful installation - follow all manual instructions

 In order to have a safe and pleasant experience when using a wood stove, prepare a place to set up the structure.
-The stove should not be placed near the walls of a canvas tent, so as not to cause a fire.
+The camping stove should not be placed near the walls of a canvas tent, so as not to cause a fire.
 The stove needs a special place and good support in the form of a central stake (inside a tent), a ridge rope or extendable legs.
 A special place inside your tent is reserved for firewood.

 According to the manufacturer's instructions, first, the firebox, the stand, and then the chimney are assembled.
 It is important that the pipes are connected tightly - make a small effort to get them into the flared part to the stop.
 After the assembly, check the degree of tightness.
 You need to build a little fire and check if the smoke comes out in places not intended for it.
 If you find any - fix it.
-Do not ignite the stove at full power if you have not checked the tightness of a small fire.
+Do not ignite the tent stove at full power if you have not checked the tightness of a small fire.

 First Usage, Operation, and Adjustment of Tent Stove Jack

-The first time you light the stove should happen outside because the paint and galvanized pipe will smoke and stink.
+The first time you light the tent stove should happen outside because the paint and galvanized pipe will smoke and stink.
 If you light up the stove inside the tent, it is best to do that two hours before bedtime to get all the smoke out.
 Do not use the water heater for the first time while the paint is burning.
 Do not make a strong fire.
 Leave the chimney flap half open and let the heater burn.
 After about an hour, the stove will burn.
 Never stoke the heater until it is red, this will shorten its life.
 Never pour cold water, snow or ice on a hot heater.

 You can use almost any wood for cooking or heating: firewood, fuelwood, wormwood, and you can also burn trash.
 However, try not to use wood with tar, this will clog the chimney and oven faster.
 Usually creosote (a colorless or yellow-green, flammable, water-insoluble oily liquid with a strong odor and a burning taste, which is a mixture of phenols) settles in the bottom of the stove at night, when the temperature is not high enough to burn all the contents of the stove and go out through the chimney.
 To burn off all the creosote, it is enough to melt the stove well a couple of times a day (just don't get it too hot).
 Type, size, amount of wood, amount of ash, amount of air, location of the pipes and the weather will all affect the performance of your stove.
 If you are having trouble with your stove, try different types of wood or other materials and find the best one.
 If you want to burn the stove at night, put large woods and fill the rest of the space with small ones until the stove is full.
 Leave the chimney flap 1.8 inches (4.5 cm) open.
 You can also close the damper on the chimney completely.